 There is an intriguing feature *6 at 769968 astride the 300-metre contour on Auchenbrack, sited on a prominent spur with a clear view up and down the glen.

 It is circular, about 21 metres outside circumference, consisting now of turf and mainly small stones.
 It has walls around 3 metres thick, although they could have spread to that width.
 There are two entrances 3 metres wide on opposite sides of the feature.
 A second less-pronounced concentric ring is apparent on the west and south sides.
 Inside the circle, it is irregular and lumpy with no discernible shapes.

 Although it could be a cairn perhaps, it looks remarkably like one of the homesteads in Glenesslin.
 (See reference at the back).
 It would have contained a timber house and probably dates from the centuries either side of 100 BC in the Iron Age.
 The thick stone enclosure would not be enough protection against enemies but would keep out the still numerous wild animals and also keep in a few domesticated animals.

 Whatever it is it has shrunk down over the centuries and also, I expect, been thoroughly robbed: there is a stone dyke nearby.
 Sod dykes and run-rig are associated with it.
 The sod dyke which meets it on the east and west sides does not seem to run over the top.

-It is interesting that the homestead lies on the edge of mediaeval or post-mediaeval rig, thus indicating continual use of a good area of level land previously cleared.
+It is interesting that the homestead lies on the edge of the mediaeval or post-mediaeval rig, thus indicating the continual use of a good area of level land previously cleared.